 - Preheat your oven to 220°C (420°F / gas mark 7), line a cookie sheet with either a silicone baking mat (eg Silpat) or silicone baking parchment, and place in the oven to heat up.

-- Heat 3 tbsp sunflower oil in a large heavy-bottomed pan over a medium heat, and fry the sliced onion for 5 mins or so, until it becomes translucent.
+- Heat 3 tablespoon sunflower oil in a large heavy-bottomed pan over a medium heat, and fry the sliced onion for 5 mins or so, until it becomes translucent.

 - Smash the garlic and ginger together to make a paste, and add to the onions, along with the cumin.
 Continue to fry for another 2 mins, stirring all the time.